7x11x13/songs-to-youtube/README.md

 ### PyInstaller

 Download the latest release for your platform [here](https://github.com/7x11x13/songs-to-youtube/releases), unzip the archive, and run the songs-to-youtube executable.
 Currently the Windows exectuable is flagged as a virus by Microsoft Defender, among others.
-If that is the case, you can just run from the source code.
+If you don't want to add an exception to your antivirus, you can just run from the source code.

 ### Run from source
 If you have issues running the exectuable, you can try running the program from the source code: